+Recognising that lower the rating the higher the risk, adding the additional category - "BBB Category & Unrated ADIs) is not exposing Council to any significantly elevated risk but it does enable the City to extend its investment range to achieve greater returns.

+Similar related changes as per section 5.7 - recognises investment in lower rated ADIs to be at level that provides less exposure to Council.

 Investments not explicitly rated, but issued by an ADI, will be grouped according to the highest rating of the parent ADI.
 Note: The "Direct Investment Maximum %" only applies if the City's investment portfolio at any one time exceeds \$7 million.
 If any of the City of Greater Geraldton investments are downgraded such that they no longer fall within the investment policy, they will be divested as soon as practicable.
 5.9.
-Investment Horizon Framework

-Council's investment portfolio shall be structured around the time horizon of investment to ensure that liquidity and income requirements are met.

-Once the primary aim of liquidity is met, Council will ordinarily diversify its maturity profile as this will ordinarily be a low-risk method of obtaining additional return as well as reducing the risks to Council's income.
+5.9.
+Investment Horizon Framework Council's investment portfolio shall be structured around the time horizon This is a completely new sub section of investment to ensure that liquidity and income requirements are met. which gives further guidelines when investing funds and relates to factors Once the primary aim of liquidity is met, Council will ordinarily diversify its that the City already consider when maturity profile as this will ordinarily be a low-risk method of obtaining making investments additional return as well as reducing the risks to Council's income.
 However, Council always retains the flexibility to invest as short as required by cash-flow requirements or the economic outlook.

-The factors and/or information used by Council to determine minimum allocations to the shorter durations include:

-- Council's liquidity requirements to cover both regular payments as well as sufficient buffer to cover reasonably foreseeable contingencies; - Medium term financial plans and major capital expenditure forecasts;

-Description Investment Horizon Minimum Allocation Maximum Allocation

-Working Capital 0-3 months 10% 100%

-Short Term 3-12 months 0% 100%

-Medium Term 1-3 years 0% 70%

-• Seasonal patterns to Council's surplus funds.

-Known grants, asset sales or similar one-off inflows;

-6. Investment Advisor

-Should the City of Greater Geraldton wish to employ the services of an investment advisor it must be licensed by the Australian Securities and Investment Commission.
+The factors and/or information used by Council to determine minimum allocations to the shorter durations include: • Council's liquidity requirements to cover both regular payments as well as sufficient buffer to cover reasonably foreseeable contingencies; Medium term financial plans and major capital expenditure forecasts: Known grants, asset sales or similar one-off inflows; · Seasonal patterns to Council's surplus funds.
+Description Investment Minimum Maximum Horizon Allocation Allocation Working Capital 0-3 months 10% 100% 100% Short Term 3-12 months 0% Medium Term 1-3 years 0% 70% 6.0.
+6. Investment Advisor The term independence is further Should the City of Greater Geraldton wish to employ the services of an investment advisor it must be licensed by the Australian Securities and Investment Commission.
 The advisor must be an independent person who has no actual or potential conflict of interest in relation to investment products being recommended; and is free to choose the most appropriate product within the terms and conditions of the investment policy.
 Independence includes receiving no commissions or other benefits in relation to the investments being recommended or reviewed, except as fully rebated to Council, promptly.
 The City must advise Councillors if it engages an investment advisor.

-KEY TERM DEFINITIONS

-ADI: Authorised Deposit-Taking Institutions (ADI) are corporations that are authorised under the Banking Act 1959 (Cth) to take deposits from customers.
+KEY TERM DEFINITIONS KEY TERM DEFINITIONS ADI: Authorised Deposit-Taking Institutions (ADI) are corporations that are authorised under the Banking Act 1959 (Cth) to take deposits from customers.